 - 1. If necessary, log in to the Content Server interface. - 2.
-Click New on the button bar. - 3.
-Select Collection from the list of asset types.
-(Collection asset types must be enabled for your site.)
+Make sure that you have completed the steps in section "Before You Begin" on page 490. - 3.
+Click New on the button bar. - 4.
+Select New Collection from the list of asset types.
+(If Collection asset types are not enabled, the option is not displayed.)

-The Collection form appears:
+The "Collection" form appears:

-- 4. (Required) In the Name field, type a unique, descriptive name for the page.
+- 5. (Required) In the Name field, type a unique, descriptive name for the page.
 You can enter up to 64 alphanumeric characters, but the first character must be a letter.
-Underscores () and hyphens (-) are acceptable, but tab and space characters are not.
-The name must be unique for page assets you are creating for this site. - 5.
-In the Description field, type a brief description of the page.
-You can enter up to 128 characters. - 6.
-In the Template field, select a template asset from the drop-down list. - 7.
+Underscores () and hyphens (-) are acceptable, but tab and space characters are not. - The name must be unique for collection assets you are creating for this site. - 6.
+In the Description field, type a brief description of the collection.
+You can enter up to 128 characters.

+- 7. In the Template field, select a Template asset from the drop-down list. - 8.
 In the Category field, select a category from the drop-down list.
-(If you do not select a category, the first item on the list is selected by default.) - 8.
-In the Keywords field, enter keywords that you and others can use as search criteria in the Advanced Search form when you search for this template in the future.
-For information about searching for assets, see the CSEE User's Guide. - 9.
+(If you do not select a category, the first item on the list is selected by default.) - 9.
+In the Keywords field, enter keywords that you and others can use as search criteria in the "Advanced Search" form when you search for this collection in the future.
+For information about searching for assets, see the Content Server User's Guide. - 10.
 In the Associated queries section, select up to three queries.
-All of the queries that you select for this collection must return assets of the same type. - 10.
+All of the queries that you select for this collection must return assets of the same type. - 11.
 Click Save.